 (Doxycycline, Tetracycline, Minocycline)

-Pre-existing conditions that can be aggravated: Head or cranial pressure, brain inflammation, C-DIFF, yeast overgrowth and intestinal conditions
+Pre-existing conditions that can be aggravated: Head or cranial pressure, brain inflammation, C-DIFF, yeast overgrowth and intestinal conditions, and depression.

 Doxycycline has been commonly prescribed by physicians across the world as a first-line defense in fighting Lyme disease for decades.
 This is mainly because there is strong evidence that patients who take a 4-6 week round of this antibiotic within the first 60 days of infection onset can remove all signs and symptoms of Lyme disease and avoid going into the chronic phase of the illness.
 In fact, doxycycline (along with Amoxycillin, Cefuroxime and Azithromycin) has become a part of International Lyme and Associated Diseases Society (ILADS) treatment standards.

 The problem is, a 2003 study reported by the US National Library of Medicine warns that Doxycyline has been shown to cause intracranial hypertension or pressure on the brain.
 Actually, it has been known for years that Doxycycline and its cousins Tetracycline and Minocycline can cause increased cranial pressure to the point of manifesting symptoms ranging from headaches, blurred or double vision, whooshing sounds in the ears, spinal fluid leaking from the nose to permanent blindness.
 Patients more susceptible to this condition were slightly overweight women in their childbearing years.
 In fact, the study issues this warning, “Doxycycline should be prescribed with caution to women of childbearing age who are overweight or have a history of idiopathic intracranial hypertension.”